gisquick/gisquick-doc/docs/installation/user-management.rst

    $ docker exec -it `docker ps -qf "ancestor=gisquick/django"` django-admin shell

-Then you can create users programmatically
+Then new users can be created programmatically

 .. code-block:: python